rafeca/rafeca.github.com/_posts/2012-07-24-why-python-rocks_and_two.markdown

 # Introduction

-Here it goes my second and last post on the "things that I like about coding in python" serie in which was missing a small section on how cool these features (below) are:
+Here it goes my second and last post on the "things that I like about coding in python" series in which was missing a small section on how cool these features (below) are:

 * Decorators
 * Context managers